fnauman/experiments/README.md

 # experiments
-Random experiments and prototypes, mostly AI models
+Random experiments and prototypes - mostly LLMs, VLMs, diffusion models.

+**Note**: The repo was public previously, but I accidentally leaked one of my API keys and received a warning from github.
+I had to clean the history - thus this new repo has no commit history!

 ## Structured Outputs